What is the Community Mental Health Program?

 Yes, health professionals must submit bills for treatment services electronically for efficient payment.
 Please bill electronically through the WSIB’s payment processor, TELUS Health Solutions.
 Please do not bill electronically for the initial assessment, the assessment form or the progress form.
 Forms are pre-populated with billing information, and the WSIB will process payment if the form is completed in full.

-For further information on electronic billing, please contact the TELUS Health Solutions Support Centre at 1-866-240-7492 or visit www.telushealth.com/wsib.
+For further information on electronic billing, please call the TELUS Health Solutions Support Centre at 1-866-240-7492 or visit www.telushealth.com/wsib.

 Eligibility and Admission Requirements